awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-getting-started.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the box next to **Enable writing to an S3 bucket**\.
 Specify the bucket and \(optional\) prefix \(folder\) names\.
 **Note**
-The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
+The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the user performing this task\.
 For more information, see [Setting Up Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html)\.

 1. \(Optional\) Specify options for **SNS notifications**\.